gavingc/RolioFirmware-Chorus-Keymap/README.md

 # RolioFirmware
-This repository contains the firmware for the Rolio46 split wireless keyboard.
+This repository contains the firmware for the Rolio46 split wireless keyboard - forked and modified to use the Chorus Keymap.

 You can view a demo of its features in the video below: